 The Crop Trust will endeavor to support crop collections that express interest in testing and adopting GRIN-Global, or indeed in developing the system further.
 The Crop Trust can coordinate the efforts of these organizations, in collaboration with others as appropriate.

 Accessing Global Information on Crop Collections: GeneSys

-The GeneSys online portal provides a single entry point to data on plant genetic resources maintained around the world.
-It is the CGIAR’s collective way of making available critical data points of international crop collections, such as accession-level passport, characterization and evaluation.
-It is also a mechanism for any other crop collection to share its data, according to agreed standards, thus contributing significantly to the development of a comprehensive global information system on crop diversity.
+Genesys makes available critical data on crop collections, such as accession-level passport, characterization and evaluation data, as well as environmental information associated with accession collecting sites.
+It is also a mechanism for crop collections to share their data, according to agreed standards, thus contributing significantly to the development of a comprehensive global information system on crop diversity.

 Global partnership to put biodiversity to work: DivSeek